v-finance/camelot/doc/sphinx/source/doc/faq.rst

     is an unneeded click.
 The application knows when the state of a form is valid for persisting it to the database, and can do so without user involvement.
-We also want to take the the 'saving' issue out of the mind of the user, he should not bother wether is work is 'saved', it simply is.
+We also want to take the the 'saving' issue out of the mind of the user, he should not bother wether his work is 'saved', it simply is.

   - Technical.
 Once you decide to use a :guilabel:`Save` button, you need to ask yourself where you will put that button and what its effect will be.